Leowiser/AED-Route-Optimization-MDA-Project/README.md

 ## Survival_prob_Class_py
 Class to find the survival chances of a patient based on the arrival of the responders and vectors.

+## Simulation_Survival folder
+### data_interventions
+Cleans the interventions data to only include the cardiac arrests in Leuven on which we want to conduct the simulation.

 ### Simulations_Survivability
 **!!
 Must be run over serveral days to not strain the API to much !!**